What Is Wealthy Affiliate Bootcamp & Is It Worth Your Time?

 The posts weren’t even ranking that well when I made those first sales.

 Whereas, it took a full six months to make a sale with this current website, despite tonnes more work and effort on my part, by comparison.

-While I have seen a couple of people do very well in a short space of time, (under a year) most do not.
+While I have seen a couple of people do very well in a short space of time, (under a year) the mass majority do not.

 The reason I continued on with this site and didn’t just concentrate on the niche sites was, that I simply enjoyed writing for this website much more and developed an interest in talking about making and saving money online.